cosmos/ibc-go/docs/apps/transfer/params.md

 To prevent a single token from being transferred from the chain, set the `SendEnabled` parameter to `true` and then, depending on the Cosmos SDK version, do one of the following:

 - For Cosmos SDK v0.46.x or earlier, set the bank module's [`SendEnabled` parameter](https://github.com/cosmos/cosmos-sdk/blob/release/v0.46.x/x/bank/spec/05_params.md#sendenabled) for the denomination to `false`.
-- For Cosmos SDK versions above v0.46.x, set the bank module's `SendEnabled` entry for the denomination to `false` the using `MsgSetSendEnabled` as a governance proposal.
+- For Cosmos SDK versions above v0.46.x, set the bank module's `SendEnabled` entry for the denomination to `false` using `MsgSetSendEnabled` as a governance proposal.

 ## `ReceiveEnabled`